mnieber/dodo-commands/doc/dodo-commands-script.rst

 1. We use ``Dodo.parse_args(parser)`` instead of ``parser.parse_args()`` to give Dodo Commands the chance to add some extra arguments to your script, such as the ``--confirm`` flag.
 This flag has the effect that the ``Dodo.run`` call at the bottom of the script (see `# 4`) will first ask your confirmation before proceeding to execute the echo command line call.

-2. Though the ``Dodo`` singleton, every command has access to the configuration values of the current project.
+2. Through the ``Dodo`` singleton, every command has access to the configuration values of the current project.
 By default, the project name is made available in this configuration.

 3. Calling ``dodo hello-world`` makes Dodo Commands import your script.
 But just importing the script is not enough: we want to run it.
 This is achieved by using ``if Dodo.is_main(__name__)`` instead of the usual ``if __name__ == '__main__'``.